Our current areas of interest include:

 Our work on parallel computing focuses on scaling applications in these areas to emerging hardware architectures.
 We work with Life Sciences applications such as: AMBER, AutoDock, BLAST, ClustalW, DOCK, Gaussian, HMMER, LAMMPS, NAMD and several others.

 Parallel processing long has been recognized as a potentially powerful tool for faster computing.
 As single processors approach physical limitations, it becomes more difficult to improve performance based on a single processor.
-In fact, massively parallel machines such as the Cray XK6 used a hybrid approach by combining CPUs with accelerators.
+In fact, massively parallel machines use a hybrid approach by combining CPUs with accelerators.

 Some of our early work involved enabling the first parallel version of the Gaussian 94 series of electronic structure programs on a distributed-memory massively parallel supercomputer [C. P. Sosa, J. Ochterski, J. Carpenter, and M. J. Frisch, J. Comp.
 Chem.
 19, 1053-1063(1998)].
 We analyzed the scalability of methods such as Hartree-Fock and density functional theory (DFT), including first and second derivatives.
 In addition, we explored scalability for CIS, MP2, and MSCF calculations.
 We are also interested in hybrid models.
 We reported the first OpenMP implementation of Gaussian 98 [C. P. Sosa, G. Scalmani, R. Gomperts, and M. J. Frisch, Parallel Computing 26, 843-856(2000).
 OpenMP is a standard for parallel programming on shared-memory computers.